Interacting with Workflows

 In order to make a change like that, you’d need to gather which projects are assigned to the template using the list templates API.

-For each project, you’d find the related preset (using the template ID as a reference) with the list templates presets API.
+For each project, you’d find the related preset (using the template ID as a reference) with the list presets API.